-Selvol 418 was developed specifically for warp sizing (Table 2).
+Selvol Polyvinyl Alcohol 418 was developed specifically for warp sizing (Table 5).
 It is significantly stronger than CMC and acrylic binders typically used in warp size, and it gives outstanding adhesion to natural and synthetic fibers.
-Some of the greatest benefits of Selvol 418 come in the finishing area - the product is easily removed with hot water, and like all polyvinyl alcohol grades, it is 100 percent biodegradable.
+Some of the greatest benefits of Selvol Polyvinyl Alcohol 418 come in the finishing area - the product is easily removed with hot water, and like all polyvinyl alcohol grades, it is 100 percent biodegradable.

-Typical properties of Selvol 418 polyvinyl alcohol are 91-93% hydrolysis and 14.5-19.5 cps (4% solution viscosity).
+Typical properties of Selvol Polyvinyl Alcohol 418 are 91-93% hydrolysis and 14.5-19.5 cP (4% solution viscosity).